Frequently Asked Questions

 The Director of the program serves as your academic advisor.
 You will also be assigned a Field Adviser, who will visit you and schedule office hours on class weekends of classes, and a field liaison, who will visit you and your field instructor at your placement.
 The Assistant Director has overall responsibity for matters pertaining to field and is also a source of support.
 And, of course, your cohort.

 All students must be in field when they are taking practice courses.
 Field is the place students practice skills learned in practice courses and have the opportunity to examine the theoretical foundations of practice.
-If a student misses a practice class, they will not receive credit for the associated Field Practicum; similarly, if the student does not successfully complete a Field Practicum, they will not receive credit for the associated practice course.
-Practice courses are scheduled to coincide with associated Field Practica, though there might not be a perfect fit, as the latter are continuous.
+In the IW program, each Field Practicum consist of two 1.5 credit courses.
+A student must be in the practice class associated with the Practicum during one of these 1.5 credit courses.
+If a student misses a practice class, they will not receive credit for the associated Field Practicum; similarly, if the student does not successfully complete a Field Practicum (both 1.5 field courses that comprise the Practicum), they will not receive credit for the associated practice course.
+Practice courses are scheduled to coincide with associated Field Practicums.
 The student is expected to keep on top of both field and practice courses, which are linked as follows:

 Field Practicum I - Social Work Practice I